 The continuous spring unit is made from a single length of wire ‘knitted’ into a series of interwoven springs that run up and down the bed.
 Generally speaking, the gauge of wires used is softer than the open coil, giving a higher spring count and a more responsive feel.

-Pocket springs are smaller, softer springs housed in individual fabric pockets, allowing them to work independently, fitting to the sleepers body shape.
-This means each partner has their own support system, so when one partner moves in the night, the other is less likely to be disturbed.
-Spring counts typically vary from 600-800 up to 2,500 but can go higher offering a range of tensions and comfort ratings.
+Pocket springs are smaller, with softer springs housed in individual fabric pockets, allowing them to work independently and fit to the sleeper’s body shape.
+This means that each partner has their own support system so, when one partner moves in the night, the other is less likely to be disturbed.
+Spring counts typically vary from 600-800 to 2,500, but can go higher offering a range of tensions and comfort ratings.

 Price: Higher end

 The most popular non-sprung mattresses are made from foam.
 Most of these are made from layers of different densities of foam.
 By varying their density and depth, it’s possible to achieve different levels of comfort and support.
 They are particularly suitable for use with slatted bases and adjustable beds, and come in three main types.

 - Latex options have anti-microbial properties that offer benefits to many allergy sufferers, and their natural elasticity helps the mattress shape recover quickly, giving very good individual support.

 - Viscoelastic, or memory foam, slowly responds to body temperature and weight, taking the shape of the sleeper and ensuring good pressure relieving properties.

 - Polyurethane foam mattresses are widely used and extremely versatile, with prices matching quality and foam density.